 Some homes have quite a bit of ancillary household plumbing that’s outside, and this is even more vulnerable to freezing.
 In some cases, freezing in exterior plumbing can affect indoor pipes.
 Here are some examples.

 - Garden hoses left outdoors may still be filled with water from the most recent use.
 Garden hoses with nozzles or other terminators at one end and connected to open faucets are particularly hazardous to your plumbing, as water pressure created by ice formation in the hose may back into the home’s water supply and damage pipes.
 Disconnect garden hoses, and drain them during freezing weather.

-- If your outdoor faucets have indoor shut-off valves in the basement, crawl space or elsewhere, turn off the water to the faucet during freeze conditions, and open the outdoor faucet to drain residual water out of the line.
+- If your outdoor faucets have indoor shut-off valves in the basement, crawl space, or elsewhere, turn off the water to the faucet during freezing conditions, and open the outdoor faucet to drain residual water out of the line.